 Eventually we did settle into a very comfortable and close relationship.
 I came to accept our relationship would never be the traditional father-son relationship.
 But just because it wasn’t that, didn’t mean it couldn’t be great.

 I had to come to terms with how things were.
 Letting go and accepting that things are as they are instead of how we think or wish they could be is a powerful thing to attain.
-If you struggle, to Let Go of the Past, as I did, I strongly recommend you take a moment and check out my post on that.
+If you struggle, to Let Go of Past Hurts, as I did, I strongly recommend you take a moment and check out my post on that.

 My Dad never actually came out as gay to me or to most people